Democratic Republic Of The Congo Travel Information

 The Centre Prive d'Urgence (CPU) clinic in Kinshasa is able to cope with basic health problems and to stabilise a patient after serious accidents.
 However, medical evacuation to South Africa (or elsewhere) would be advised as soon as possible.
 Outside Kinshasa, western standard medical facilities are practically non-existent.
 Visitors are advised to take their own basic medical supplies with them, as medicines are in short supply.
 Medical insurance with provision for emergency air evacuation is essential for visitors.
 All water should be regarded as contaminated, and milk is unpasteurised, therefore consume only imported bottled water and avoid dairy products.

 A 10 percent service charge is included in restaurant and hotel bills and further tipping is unnecessary.
-In general, tipping (known as 'Mahtabish' or 'something extra') is a way of life and it is routine to give some small change for all services.
+In general, tipping ( Mahtabish, meaning 'something extra') is expected.

-By rights, the Democratic Republic of Congo should be one of Africa's richest countries due to its abundance of natural resources, yet it has suffered from corrupt leadership and extensive civil war; however its biodiversity, abundant forest and mineral resources, and agricultural potential offer many opportunities for foreign investment.
+By rights, the Democratic Republic of Congo should be one of Africa's richest countries owing to to its abundance of natural resources, yet it has suffered from corrupt leadership and extensive civil war; however its biodiversity, abundant natural resources, and agricultural potential offer many opportunities for foreign investment.
 Some key areas with potential for investment include mining, oil, energy, fishery, timber, railroads and telecoms.

-The business world in the DRC is still developing, and the country is currently ranked among the most difficult for ease of doing business; one must ensure business is conducted with the correct (legal) establishments, and it is crucial to work with a local attorney in order to avoid mistakes caused by unfair competition, scams, or simple ignorance.
+The business community in the DRC is still developing, and the country is currently ranked among the most difficult for ease of doing business.
+Travellers must ensure business is conducted with the correct (legal) establishments, and it is crucial to work with a local attorney in order to avoid mistakes caused by unfair competition, scams, or simple ignorance.
 Most foreign investors will find that a good deal of homework combined with respect for the local culture will make them welcome in the DRC.

 The principal language used is French, and interpreters are available.
 It is important to establish a good personal relationship with business connections, as these relationships are often given preferential treatment.
 Business tends to be formal: men wear light suits while women should avoid trousers.
 Formal suits and ties are generally worn only when meeting dignitaries or government officials.
 Business hours are usually 8am to 4pm Monday to Friday, closing at 12pm on Saturdays.

 The international dialling code for the DRC is +243 and the outgoing code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
 International direct dialling is available.
 Domestic telephone connections are unreliable.
-There are GSM 900 and 1800 networks with variable coverage and roaming agreements covering Kinshasa, but it is unwise to use a mobile phone in public because of the likelihood of robbery.
-There are some Internet cafes in Kinshasa, but power failures can be a problem.
+There are GSM 900 and 1800 networks with variable coverage and roaming agreements covering Kinshasa.
+There are some internet cafés in Kinshasa, but power failures can be a problem.

 Visitors to the DRC may import 100 cigarettes or 50 cigars or 250g tobacco; one bottle of alcohol; perfume for personal use and a camera to be used for touristic purposes, without paying customs duty.